CUBRID/cubrid-testtools/doc/shell_guide.md

 Sometimes, we cannot find the failure reason from the screen output directly.
 At this time, we need login the test machine, go to the case path, check the logs.
 If we still cannot find the failure reason from the logs, we should run the case step by step on this machine to find the failure reason.
 We should verify the crash failures first.

-### Verify the low performance test cases
+### Verify the Low Performance Test Cases
-Open qahome in browser, then select build number.
-'Function Result' page will be displayed.
-Find 'Low Performance Scenarios' link.
+Open qahome in browser, then select build number. `'Function Result'` page will be displayed.
+Find `'Low Performance Scenarios'` link.
 ![online_verify6](./shell_image/image13.png)
-Click this link, and go to the 'Low Performance Scenarios' page.
+Click this link, and go to the `'Low Performance Scenarios'` page.
 Click 'SHELL', to check the shell test cases.
 ![online_verify7](./shell_image/image14.png)
 We can change the filters, such as 'OS', 'Bits', 'Category', 'Base build'.
 Usually, we use the last CI build as base build to compare with.
 The elapse time of these cases should not changed too much compared to the base build.
-A red icon '+' will be displayed in 'Flag' column if the reuslt is abnormal.
+And a red icon '+' will be displayed in 'Flag' column if the reuslt is abnormal.

-## 4.2 Verify code coverage test result
+## 4.2 Verify Code Coverage Test Result
 Go to QA homepage and find the 'code coverage' node in the left area, click the link of the latest result.
 ![code coverage 1](./shell_image/image19.png)
-Click 'shell' link.
+Click `'shell'` link.
 ![code coverage 2](./shell_image/image10.png)
 Check the value of 'Coverage' column.
 The coverage value should not lower than previous code coverage test result.
 ![code coverage 3](./shell_image/image11.png)

-## 4.3 Report issues
+## 4.3 Report Issues
-### crash issue
+### Crash Issue
 If there is a crash, report it following the rules in this link: [‘How to Report Regression Crash Issues’](http://jira.cubrid.org/browse/CUBRIDQA-1?focusedCommentId=4739244&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-4739244)

-### normal issue
+### Normal Issue
 If the the test result is as expected, first we should confirm whether it is revise required.
 If not, report it as an issue on jira.

-## 4.4 Execute a shell test by sending message
+## 4.4 Execute A Shell Test by Sending Message
 We can use the regression tools to trigger a test.
-1. Confirm (and change the parameters if needed) in ~/CTP/conf/shell_template.conf on controller node.
+1. Confirm (and change the parameters if needed) in `'~/CTP/conf/shell_template.conf'` on controller node.
 2. Send a message to start the test
 Login: message@192.168.1.91
 Send test message as: